Drew-Chase/filer/setup_implementation_checklist.md

 - [x] User Permissions (Implemented Correctly)

 ## Missing Configuration Options
-- [ ] Max File Size (Referenced in CreateStorageConfigRequest but not in Configuration struct)
+- [x] Max File Size (Removed from frontend code, not needed in Configuration struct)
-- [ ] Enable Thumbnails (Referenced in CreateStorageConfigRequest but not in Configuration struct)
+- [x] Enable Thumbnails (Removed from frontend code, not needed in Configuration struct)

 ## Implementation Issues
-1. **Default Value Mismatches**: Several configuration options have different default values between frontend and backend:
+1. **Default Value Mismatches**: ✓ Fixed - Default values are now aligned between frontend and backend:
-   - `indexing_enabled`: false in backend, true in frontend
+   - `indexing_enabled`: true in both backend and frontend
-   - `file_watcher_enabled`: false in backend, true in frontend
+   - `file_watcher_enabled`: true in both backend and frontend
-   - `exclude_hidden_files`: false in backend, true in frontend
+   - `exclude_hidden_files`: true in both backend and frontend

-2. **Inconsistent Configuration Requests**: The frontend components reference fields that don't exist in the backend Configuration struct:
+2. **Inconsistent Configuration Requests**: ✓ Fixed - The referenced fields have been removed from the frontend code:
-   - `max_file_size` in StorageStep.tsx
+   - `max_file_size` - No longer referenced in StorageStep.tsx
-   - `enable_thumbnails` in StorageStep.tsx
+   - `enable_thumbnails` - No longer referenced in StorageStep.tsx

 3. **Error Handling**: The frontend properly handles API errors, but there's no validation of configuration values before sending to the backend.